Bickerton Hill: Maiden Castle

 The remains of an Iron Age promontory hill fort, Maiden Castle, are located on the southernmost summit of the southerly hill at an elevation of 212 metres.
 Maiden Castle dates from around 600 BC and is the most southerly of the seven hill forts in Cheshire.
 The double line of earth ramparts are still visible, forming a semicircle that encloses an area of 1.3 acre adjacent to the cliff edge.
 The enclosure has a single entrance at the east side with inturned defensive banks.
 Archaeological investigations have shown that both ramparts are strengthened by dry stone walling; the inner rampart also has timber strapping.
 The fort was destroyed by fire in around 400 BC, although the area was probably used as a settlement until the Roman invasion of Britain in the 1st century AD.

 The site is well preserved despite quarrying of the area during the 17th to early 20th centuries, as well as military training exercises during the 20th century.
 The remaining earthworks have been designated a Scheduled Monument, and the site is owned by the National Trust.
 Since 2009, the trust has been removing trees, scrub and bracken from the site, as the roots damage the earthworks.
 Animal burrows are another threat, and footpath erosion from visitors is also a problem, as the Sandstone Trail cuts across the earthworks.

 There is another Maiden Castle which is an Iron Age hill fort 2.5 kilometres (1.6 mi) south west of Dorchester, in the English county of Dorset.

 Anglo-Saxon and Norman

 The name "Bickerton" is Anglo-Saxon in origin, and relates to bees.
-A township was recorded in the Domesday survey, which was found "waste", or devastated, at the time of the survey, in common with many nearby townships.
+A township was recorded in the Domesday Book survey, which was found "waste", or devastated, at the time of the survey, in common with many nearby townships.
 This is usually considered to be a consequence of William I's suppression in 1069–70 of uprisings in north-west Mercia.
 The township included half a league (about 3/4 mile) of woodland, perhaps located on the hills.